 Goin’ social with the Contract Packaging Association at the Tucson Omni/National

-Okay, we get that Spam is a protected trademark, unless it has a lowercase “s,” in which case it refers to the virtual analog of the canned pink, meaty stuff.
+Okay, we get that Spam — the canned pink, meaty stuff — has a protected trademark, unless it has a lowercase “s,” in which it’s less edible still.
 And Kleenex ain’t just any paper product.
-Unlike brand names, however, there’s no legal department to remind us of the true meaning of buzzwords.
-Like “social.”
+Unlike brand names, however, in the struggle to make “social” interactions relevant, there aren’t many actual rules to governing relationships.

 Goin’ mobile: How many people never fill that first prescription?
 Not to worry; there’s an app on the way for that, too — GetMyRx — as we reported in this story at Pharmaceutical Commerce.